 Positive youth development models that emerged in the early 2000s mirror those of the back-to-nature American summer camp model: European-American professionals are still designing spaces for young people to spend their idle, out-of-school time, so they do not fall into the moral degradations wrought by our society.
-The diversity of summer program offerings in urban, suburban and rural communities even call themselves "camps."
-However, the majority of these positive youth development models homogenize youth experiences into one of the dominant cultural framework of the European-American, straight, able-bodied, middle-class man.
+The diversity and number of summer program offerings have grown in urban, suburban and rural communities and they often call themselves 'camps.'
+However, the majority of these positive youth development models homogenize youth experiences into one of the hegemonic cultural frameworks of the European-American, straight, able-bodied, middle-class man.
 This needs to change.
 The oppressive environments wrought by this framework also need to change, not just for young people, but for adults as well.
-The majority of our society does not identify as a Christian, European-American, straight, able-bodied, middle-class man.
-Also there is a real possibility that no one can actually achieve this ideal identity.
-Therefore a more inclusive and truer framework is necessary.
+The majority of our society does not identify as a straight, white, middle-class, able-bodied, cisgendered, American-born, Christian man.
+Also there is a real possibility that no one can actually live up to society's narrow criteria for this ideal identity.
+Therefore, a more inclusive and truer framework is necessary.
 I suggest a third way: social justice youth work.
-Youth and adults should be working together to achieve a high quality of life in an equitable world.
+Youth and adults should work together to achieve a high quality of life in an equitable world.

 Social justice and youth work are both concepts that have many meanings and assumptions.
-However, when their origins and root definitions are examined, they both have the same foundation in fundamental rights of individuals.
+However, when their origins and root definitions are examined, they both have the same foundation in the fundamental rights of individuals.
 Kay and Jost (2010) explain social justice as: